Certified General Appraiser - Existing License Holder

 All materials required for renewal must be postmarked no later than the expiration date of the license.

 A license holder who is unable to complete the 28 hours of continuing education may request an extension of education requirements by renewing the license AND submitting the ACE Extension Request form along with an additional $200.00 fee.
 An extension must be submitted by the expiration date.
-Persons granted a 60-day extension may not perform appraisals in federally-related transactions.
+Persons granted a 60-day extension may not perform appraisals in federally-related transactions and will be reported as non-AQB compliant on the National Registry.
 The education must be completed within 60 days of the extension expiration date or the certification will automatically be placed on inactive status and supervision of any trainees will be terminated.
 You must provide copies of course completion certificates to verify satisfactory completion of courses within the 60 day period.

 Requesting Active and Inactive Status

 Once you have your General Certification, there are rules that allow you to request Inactive or Active status for the license.
 This is useful for example if your career changes direction and you wish to not actively perform appraisals for a specified period of time.